nfischer/n_shell/README.md

     - `%v`: show the current version (from `package.json`)
     - `%l`: show ` [local]` if this is installed from a local module (whenever the warning message above would be printed)
-    - Warn more formats options?
+    - Want more formats options?
 [Let me know](https://github.com/nfischer/n_shell/issues/new) or [send me a PR](https://github.com/nfischer/n_shell/compare)